-The training is free to Portage County law enforcement, behavioral health agency staff or other first responders.
+The Crisis Intervention Team training is free to Portage County law enforcement, behavioral health agency staff or other first responders.
 You can call the MHRB at 330-673-1756, ext.
 201, to sign up or email your information be clicking here.
+The next 40-hour training will be held in the Fall of 2023.

 What is Crisis Intervention Team Training?